 Ben Strick testified in support of LD 328, An Act to Improve Mental Health in Maine.
 The intent of this bill is to improve care for vulnerable Mainers by aligning MaineCare regulations with the Dartmouth Assertive Community Treatment Scale (DACTS), the fidelity measure of ACT treatment.
 Click here to read his testimony.

-Jen Shumway testified in support of LD 1092, An Act to Prevent the Commercial Sexual Exploitation of Children in the State.
+Jen Shumway and Joyce Wientzen testified in support of LD 1092, An Act to Prevent the Commercial Sexual Exploitation of Children in the State (click here for an overview).
 We advocated for additional funds to address the commercial sexual exploitation of children.
 Expanding funding for CSEC Coordinators throughout the state will allow us to deal with these cross-jurisdictional issues that cause many youth to fall out of our catchment area and will illuminate the need that undoubtedly exists in other communities throughout Maine.
-Click here to read her testimony.

 For more information or to learn more about how to support this work, please reach out to Kristen Farnham, Vice President of Legal Affairs and Advancement, at (207) 871-1211 x2186 or email@example.com.